 If the class is offered on a high school campus, the class may not be held during the time the campus is closed to the general public, as defined by the school board.
 If the class is a physical education class, no more than ten percent of the enrollment of the class may consist of Special Admit students.

 Special Admit students are given low enrollment priority in accordance with Education Code 76001(e).

-D. College and Career Access Pathways (CCAP).
+D. College and Dual Enrollment Course Partnerships through Career Access Pathways (CCAP) or Non-CCAP Agreements